rich-newman/typescript-analyzer-eslint-prettier/docs/setupreact.md

   return <div>Hello {name}</div>;
 }
 ```
 You should get a react/prop-types error in the Error List, with underlining on the first 'name'.
-Note that as usual clicking the link in the Code column in the Error List should take you to the help page for this error.

 ## <a name="changesmadetodefaultconfig"></a>Changes Made to Default Configuration File